DataDog/dd-sdk-android/docs/log_collection.md

 ##### Add attributes

-By default, the following attributes are added to all logs send by a logger:
+By default, the following attributes are added to all logs sent by a logger:

 * `http.useragent` and its extracted `device` and `OS` properties
 * `network.client.ip` and its extracted geographical properties (`country`, `city`)